Capnography: A vital sign for every EMS patient

 But in viable patients where EMS providers are performing CPR, carbon dioxide production by cellular metabolism should remain constant.
 Therefore, capnography can assist in showing the effectiveness of chest compressions.

-The performance of quality compressions (push hard, push fast and push deep at an optimal rate around 120 compressions a minute) will be associated with consistent values of CO2.
+The performance of hihg-quality chest compressions (push hard, push fast and push deep at an optimal rate) will be associated with consistent values of CO2.

 Capnography can be used to differentiate between the varying causes of respiratory distress often seen by EMS providers in the field, such as asthma, COPD exacerbation and congestive heart failure.